The-Muse-Collaborative/muse_usps/README.md

                                 'zip_code': '20500'})
 ```

+All of the fields shown are mandatory, but they are allowed to be empty strings.
+For instance, the zip code can be an empty string, and the USPS API will fill
+it in automatically.

 ## Development
 Clone the repository, and install the pre-commit hooks that run the unit tests,
 check for at least 95% code coverage, and lint the code.